microsoft/ApplicationInsights-Kubernetes/docs/configure-rbac-permissions.md

 ## Use SubjectAccessReview

-Kubernetes also provides `SubjectAccessReview` to check permission for given user on target resource.
+Kubernetes also provides `SubjectAccessReview` to check permission for a given user on the target resource.

 ### Basic usage